 Why Go to Porto?

 When you think of Portugal as a travel destination, what springs to mind?
-Some would say the capital, Lisbon, which features on cruise itineraries, while others might picture the sunny beaches of the Algarve on the south coast, but few would mention Porto—Portugal’s second-biggest city on the north-west coast and the place from which many think the country took its name.
+Some might say the capital, Lisbon, which features on cruise itineraries.
+Others might picture the sunny beaches of the Algarve on the south coast.
+Few would mention Porto, Portugal’s second-biggest city, on the northwest coast and the place from which many think the country took its name.

-In recent years things have changed.
+In recent years Porto's status has risen.
 A combination of the increased popularity of river cruises, with trips setting off from Porto to go up the River Douro, and the expansion of Porto airport to receive flights from Europe’s biggest low-cost airline, Ryanair, has heralded a big increase in tourism.

 Locals say “Lisbon boasts, Braga prays and Porto works”.
-This ‘working’ city is setting about carving itself a deserved niche on the Portuguese tourist trail, delivering a memorable and rewarding experience for all who visit.
+This ‘working’ city is carving itself a deserved niche on the Portuguese tourist trail.
+Porto delivers a memorable and rewarding experience for visitors.

-Having already visited the Algarve several times and also Lisbon, Portugal had become a favorite holiday destination for us, not least because it is one of the more reasonable European countries to visit.
-There can’t be many countries where you can buy two coffees for less than two euros.
+Having already visited the Algarve several times and also Lisbon, we count Portugal as a favorite holiday destination; not least because it is one of the more reasonable European countries to visit.
+There can not be many countries where you can buy two coffees for less than three euros.
 Casting around for a different part of Portugal to explore, Porto came up on our radar and the reports were encouraging.
-Add to the mix 12 days of annual leave going spare in June-July, a hotel available at a great points redemption rate and cheap flights from the UK and, for us, it was a no-brainer.
+Add to the mix 12 days of annual leave going spare in June-July, a hotel available at a great points redemption rate plus cheap flights from the UK, and, for us, it was a no-brainer.

 Where to Go in Porto

-Most people call in briefly on Porto at the start or end of a river cruise, or at most spend 2-3 days there on a city break.
-Having spent 12 days in the area, our explorations of Porto and its surroundings were a little more thorough.
-Here are the top 12 places we visited in the city, followed by more information for travelers.
+Most people call in briefly on Porto at the start or the end of a river cruise, or at most spend 2-3 days there on a city break.
+Having spent 12 days in the area, our explorations of Porto and its surroundings were more thorough.
+Here are the top 12 places we visited in the city.

 Top 12 Sights in Porto